SAP-archive/karydia/README.md

-# Karydia - Kubernetes security walnut
+# Karydia - A Kubernetes Security Walnut

 ![Karydia Logo](logo/Karydia@0.5x.png)

-Status: beta
+Status: Beta

-Karydia is a security add-on to Kubernetes to help with good security practices by inverting insecure Kubernetes defaults.
-Kubernetes defaults are not focused on security but on running out of the box without complicated upfront configuration.
-It is easy to get a pod up and running.
-In the simplest case it is just one command.
-But of course, with such a simple setup you cannot expect a highly secure application.
-Defaults are not enough!
+Karydia is a security add-on for Kubernetes, which helps you follow good security practices by inverting insecure default settings in Kubernetes.
+Kubernetes default settings are not optimized for security, but rather on running out-of-the-box without complicated configuration upfront.
+It's easy to get a pod up and running; in the simplest case it's just one command.
+Unfortunately, the simple setup does not have a highly secure application in mind.
+Default settings are not enough!

-Karydia inverts the following insecure defaults:
+Karydia inverts the following insecure default settings:
 * Unmount service account token
 * Restrict system calls by adding a seccomp profile
-* Run with minimal privileges by adding a none root user
+* Run with minimal privileges by adding a non-root user
 * Restrict network communication by adding a network policy to each namespace

-Karydia is implemented as [webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and configurable through a custom Kubernetes resource.
+Karydia is implemented as [webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and is configurable through a custom Kubernetes resource.

 ![](docs/images/karydia-architecture.png)

 ## Installing Karydia
-Karydia can be [installed](install/README.md) via a helm chart.
+[Install](install/README.md) Karydia with a helm chart.

 ## Demo
-### Invert pod defaults
+### Invert the Pod Defaults
-The following screen shot shows the pod specification without the usage of Karydia:
+The following screenshot shows the pod specification without the usage of Karydia:
-* service accout token is mounted
+* Service accout token is mounted
-* a user is not specified (so root will be taken)
+* A user is not specified (so the pod uses root by default)
-* no seccomp profile is assigned
+* No seccomp profile is assigned
 ```
 kubectl run -it --rm --restart=Never alpine --image=alpine sh -n demo
 kubectl edit  pod/alpine -n demo
 ```
 ![](docs/images/pod-without-karydia.png)

-If a pod was created after the installation of Karydia the pod description will be different, even so it was the same call:
+If you create a pod after the installation of Karydia, the pod description is different, even if you use the same commands:
-* no service account token is mounted
+* No service account token is mounted
-* a user is specified (root user will not be used)
+* A user is specified (the root user is not used)
-* seccomp profile runtime/default is assigned
+* The seccomp profile runtime/default is assigned

 ```
 kubectl run -it --rm --restart=Never alpine --image=alpine sh -n demo